 Arbor Research was built on the principle of building partnerships in pursuit of better research.
 Our increasingly diverse research portfolio includes continuing work to improve the delivery of health care through the analytic support of policy development.
 We are pleased to continue and expand our work to conduct analyses that inform federal health care policy makers through a variety of funding mechanisms.
-For more information, please view our Annual Report.
+For more information, please view our Annual Report or our List of Sponsors.
 Our IRS Form 990 is also available through GuideStar/Candid.

 Arbor Research collaborates closely with faculty and researchers from other major research organizations in the United States and around the world to perform research that affects clinical practice, policy development, and medical payment systems.
 For more information about the strengths we bring to collaborative research, please see Expertise.